Rutu136/Comp4050-Project-Management/Software Project Management Plan.md

 ## 4.2 Methods, Tools, and Techniques
-For our Online Virtual Phone System (OVPS), we have employed following methods, tools, and techniques to ensure a high-quality product that meets the client's requirements.

-1. Development Methodology:
-    - Employed an agile methodology, ensuring flexibility and an iterative process throughout the project lifestyle.

-2. Version Control:
-    - Utilized GitHub for version control, enabling effective collaboration, code reviews, and management of changes.
+For the development of our Online Virtual Phone System (OVPS), we have employed an agile methodology, ensuring flexibility and an iterative process throughout the project lifestyle.
+Our team has utilized GitHub for version control, enabling effective collaboration, code reviews, and management of changes.
-    - Detailed records of system versions, updates, and modifications are maintained to manage the evolution of our system effectively.

-3. Programming Language:
-    - Chosen Python as the primary programming language for development, known for its readability and efficiency.

-4. Development Environment:
-    - Supported by a variety of integrated development Environments (IDEs) with a preference for Visual Studio code due to its versatility and comprehensive support for Python.
+The primary programming language chosen for development is Python, known for its readability and efficiency.
+The development environment is supported by a variety of integrated development Environments (IDEs) with a preference for Visual Studio code due to its versatility and comprehensive support for Python.

-5. Coding Standards:
-    - Established a practice of peer reviews for coach submissions, and ensuring that all contributions meet our defining coding standards and quality expectations before integration into the project.
+Our team has established a practice of peer reviews for coach submissions, and ensuring that all contributions meet our defining coding standards and quality expectations before integration into the project.

-6. Documentation:
-    - Documentation and user manuals designed to be comprehensive for developers and end-users.
+Documentation is a critical part of our process, involving user manuals, and troubleshooting guides, which are designed to be comprehensive for developers and end-users.

+To manage the evolution of our system effectively, we maintain detailed records of system versions, updates, and modifications.
+This version control process is crucial for addressing future issues or implementing rollbacks if necessary.

+Finally, customer support is integral to our operations, with a dedicated helpdesk and chat support available to assist users with any queries, issues, or difficulties they encounter while using OVPS.
 This structured approach to development, paired with our choice of tools and rigorous quality practices, underscores our commitment to delivering a high-quality, user-centric product.

 ## 4.3 Infrastructure